 - Retirees may benefit from higher standard deductions and lower tax rates.

-- The rules for required minimum distributions, Social Security taxes, and charitable IRA distributions have not changed.
+- Review rules for required minimum distributions, Social Security taxes, and charitable IRA distributions have been affected by recent changes in the law.

 - Some deductions have been eliminated or altered.

-If you are retired and thinking about your tax situation, you may wonder what last year's tax reform will mean for you.
-Most of the changes from the tax law went into effect in 2018.
-The new tax brackets, tax rates, rules for itemized deductions could all impact retirees.
-At the same time, the law left the rules for capital gains, tax loss harvesting, Social Security, and required distributions unchanged.
+If you are retired and thinking about your tax situation, you may wonder what the Tax Cuts and Jobs Act of 2018 means for you.
+Tax brackets, tax rates, and rules for itemized deductions could all impact retirees.
+At the same time, the law left the rules for capital gains, tax loss harvesting, Social Security, and required minimum distributions (RMDs) unchanged, although the recent passage of the SECURE Act* has changed some of the rules for RMDs.

-Will senior citizens still get a higher standard deduction?
+Did senior citizens get a higher standard deduction?

-Perhaps the most important tax rule change for many retirees will be the increase in the standard deduction.
+Perhaps the most important tax rule change for many retirees was the increase in the standard deduction.
 For older taxpayers who don’t carry a mortgage and have limited deductions, that standard deduction is often more valuable than itemized deductions.
-That will be the case for even more people, as the tax law roughly doubled the size of the standard deduction.
+That is the case for even more people, as the tax law roughly doubled the size of the standard deduction.

-At the same time, the additional standard deduction for the elderly will still be available.
+At the same time, the additional standard deduction for the elderly is still available.
 In 2017, the tax rules allowed individual tax filers over age 65 to claim an additional standard deduction of $1,550, and married couples over the age of 65 could increase their standard deduction by $2,500.
-The new rules would increase these higher standard deductions for people over age 65 to $1,600 per individual and $2,600 per couple.
+The rules increased these higher standard deductions for people over age 65 to $1,600 per individual and $2,600 per couple.

-What has changed are the applicable tax brackets—the new law lowered most tax rates and adjusted the income thresholds for the different tax brackets (get details).
+What did change are the applicable tax brackets—the law lowered most tax rates and adjusted the income thresholds for the different tax brackets (get details).
 So the taxes paid on the same Social Security benefit could be lower.

 |Individual – combined income||Individual – taxable SS benefits||Couple MFJ – Combined Income||Couple – MFJ taxable SS benefits|